HubbleHQ/hubble-django-gdpr-manager/README.md

 Quick start
 -----------
-1. Install "django-gdpr-manager" from pip
+1. Install "hubble-django-gdpr-manager" from pip

 1. Add "gdpr_manager" to your INSTALLED_APPS setting like this:
     ```